Campervanning in Norway: Tips, Routes & Destinations for 2024

 Trolltunga

-Popular with motorhomes and road trippers, Flam is a small village right at the top of the beautiful Aurlandsfjord.
+Popular with motorhomes and road trippers, Flam (pronounced Flom) is a small village right at the top of the beautiful Aurlandsfjord.

 Surrounded by towering mountains, waterfalls, fjords and rushing rivers, this is a playground for hikers, water sports enthusiasts and mountain bikers, and is also home to the spectacular Flamsbana railway, considered one of the most scenic train rides in the world.
 Taking the railway to Myrdal and cycling back to Flam on the Rallar Road is a unique experience and sure to be a highlight of your stay.

-From Flam you can follow the magnificent Sognefjord east to the stunning Jotunheimen National Park and into the ‘Giant’s Home’, a fitting name for this vast and soaring place where there are over 250 mountain peaks of almost 2000m high, and some of Norway’s very best scenery.
+From Flam you can follow the magnificent Sognefjord east to the stunning Jotunheimen National Park and into the ‘Giant’s Home’, a fitting name for this vast and soaring open country where there are over 250 mountain peaks of almost 2000m high and the natural beauty of Norway at its very best.

 RELATED POST: Flåm Norway: Visitor Guide & Tips